 Research & PhD-Projects

-Due to the consolidation with the Chair for Land Management, projects are conducted under the direction of Prof. Dr.-Ing.
+Due to the consolidation with the Chair of Land Management, projects are conducted under the direction of Prof. Dr.-Ing.
 Hans Joachim Linke.

 Publications & Discourses